MLTAIWAN/Hung-yi-Lee2017spring/hw5/readme.md

   usage: ml2017fallhw5_mftest-keras.py [-h] [--movie_file MOVIEF]
                                      [--movie_emb M_EMB]

-## Loss of Matrix Factorization
+## Loss (RMSE) verse epochs
-* The loss became stable from ~100 epoches.
+* MF: The loss became stable from ~100 epoches.
 The best loss (RMSE) of MF method with normalized rates is about 0.964.

-## Loss of DNN
-* The loss became stable from ~15 epoches.
+* DNN: The loss became stable from ~15 epoches.
 The best loss (RMSE) of DNN method is about 0.89.

 * This plot shows the comparison between DNN and MF methods